wonderingstill

 The Daily Office readings during Lent turn to Exodus and John's gospel.
 Reading both for signs of Christ, we hear him working wonders over water.

-And the Lord said to Moses, “Say to Aaron, ‘Take your rod and stretch out your hand over the waters of Egypt, over their rivers, their canals, and their ponds, and all their pools of water, that they may become blood; and there shall be blood throughout all the land of Egypt, both in vessels of wood and in vessels of stone.’” – Exodus 7:19 (RSV-CE)
+The LORD said to Moses, ‘Say to Aaron, “Take your staff and stretch out your hand over the waters of Egypt – over their rivers and canals, their marshland, and all their reservoirs – and they will turn to blood.
+There will be blood throughout the whole land of Egypt, even in sticks and stones.”’ - Ex 7:19 (RNJB)

-Jesus said to them, “Fill the jars with water.”
-And they filled them up to the brim.
-He said to them, “Now draw some out, and take it to the steward of the feast.”
-So they took it. – John 2:7-8 (RSV-CE)
+Jesus said to them, ‘Fill the jars with water,’ and they filled them to the brim.
+Then he said to them, ‘Now draw some out, and take it to the president of the feast.’
+They took it. - Jn 2:7-9 (RNJB)

 A surface reading sees only contrast between Old Testament and New, one a plague the other a blessing.
 Trouble the water.
 Read deeper.